Your next staycation is closer than you think. This is Kent. So, stop scrolling for somewhere else. Kent has this covered.

 Gusbourne has been producing award-winning English wine since 2004.
 Tours and tastings wind through the estate's 200 acres of pinot noir, chardonnay and pinot meunier, and the views across the Weald are, frankly, spectacular.

 Leeds Castle isn't just a castle - it's 500 acres of adventure. discover a giant maze to get genuinely lost in, falconry displays that make adults feel like children and children feel like kings, a woodland play area, seasonal events and enough space to run, explore and completely exhaust themselves in the best possible way.
 The fairy tale is real, it's in Kent, and it has very good facilities.
 Pack a picnic.
-Make a day of it.
+Make a weekend of it - seriously, have you seen their accommodation?
 You'll be back before the year is out.
 This is where fairy tales forgot to stay fictional, and history never looked this good on a Tuesday afternoon.

 There are hotels that have a view and hotels that are built around one.
 Hythe Imperial is the second kind.
 Sitting directly on the coast at Hythe, with the English Channel stretching out in front of it and nine holes of golf behind, it has been doing this since 1880.
 Inside, the spa, the pool and luxurious bedrooms offer the perfect escape.